oakes/play-clj/TUTORIAL.md

     )
 ```

 Lastly, you'll need to make either the width or height of the screen a constant value, so the other dimension can adjust to keep a constant ratio.
-We'll make the screen's height a constant 600 units in size using the `height!` function, which returns `nil` so the entities list won't be changed.
+We'll make the screen's height a constant 600 units in size using the `height!` function, which returns `nil` so the entities vector won't be changed.

 ```clojure
   :on-resize